 Students should be aware that space in faculty laboratories is limited.
 Thus, students are strongly encouraged to contact the faculty member well before the end of the spring semester of their junior year.
 Once the faculty member has agreed to serve as the thesis director, make plans with him or her to carry out preliminary work for the thesis during the spring or summer before the senior year.

 Students should sign up for Honors Thesis credit, NSCI 4990 in the fall, and NSCI 5000 in the spring, of the senior year.
 You should go to the Honors Program Office (105 Hébert Hall) to pick up the guidelines and schedule well in advance of your registration for an honors thesis.
 Students who are doing an Honor's Thesis will need to fill out the Tulane Honor's Thesis and Neuroscience Honor's Thesis forms.
-The Honors Thesis Registration form can be picked up in the Neuroscience office, 200 Flower Hall, and, once completed, should be returned to this same office for completion of registration.
+The Honors Thesis Registration form needs to be filled out by the student and research faculty advisor (must be a Brain Institute faculty member ) and, once completed, should be emailed to Jana Whipple.
 For additional information, look at the honors program and the honors thesis web pages.

 Students will need to submit a prospective and first chapter during the first semester and their completed draft to their full committee during the second semester, prior to their oral defense.
 Details and deadlines can be found on the Honors Program website.
 Second and third readers are responsible for reading and providing commentary on the final version of the honors thesis, which is submitted to the full thesis committee prior to the oral defense.
 Second and third readers are NOT responsible for editing sections of the honors thesis during preparation of the final version.